weaveworks-experiments/p-weave/docs/p-weave-doc.md

 ## <a id='overview'></a>What is Weave Cloud?

 [Weaveworks](https://www.weave.works) is building a one-click ops platform for development teams by baking in the operational expertise to deploy, explore, and monitor apps and services running in a cluster.
 Weave Cloud is the ops platform.
-Weave Cloud Service Broker for PCF allows Pivotal PCF users to use the [explore](https://www.weave.works/docs/cloud/latest/concepts/explore-and-troubleshoot/) and [monitor](https://www.weave.works/docs/cloud/latest/concepts/prometheus-monitoring/) features of Weave Cloud.
+Weave Cloud  for PCF allows Pivotal PCF users to use the [explore](https://www.weave.works/docs/cloud/latest/concepts/explore-and-troubleshoot/) and [monitor](https://www.weave.works/docs/cloud/latest/concepts/prometheus-monitoring/) features of Weave Cloud.

 The target audience for the Weave Cloud PCF tile are Pivotal Cloud Foundry users: that is, people who are deploying, monitoring, and operating their applications on PCF

 ## <a id='features'></a>Key Features

-Weave Cloud Service Broker for PCF includes the following key features:
+Weave Cloud for PCF includes the following key features:

 * **PCF monitoring**: Collects metrics emitted by all components of PCF
 * **IaaS-level monitoring**: Collects metrics from CPU, memory usage, IO, network, VM states, and more, regardless of the underlying infrastructure